-In this example, the Center of Mass Gizmo of the original geometry is placed at (-2.5, 0, 0).
+In this example, the Center of Mass Gizmo of the original

 The ship is now behaving as expected.

 You may continue this setup by adding a Phoenix Wave Force with a Phoenix Ocean Texture to generate waves in the Simulator.